 Nonprofit organizations such as Little Free Libraries movement have started efforts to create a free, book exchange program in neighborhoods and local areas.
 Join the literacy project by starting one in your community with a makeshift shelf.
 Anyone that donates a book — of any genre, from children’s’ books to novels and biographies — can take one from the collection.
 It’s a good way to expand your literary explorations while sharing the opportunity with those around you.

 2. Plant a street tree or start a local garden

 The urban landscape could always use more trees and lush greenery.
-After doing some research on the rules and laws (tree planting permits are a thing!), roll up your sleeves and get digging with your neighbors.
-Make good use of the unkempt patches of untendered land around your streets by filling them with plants and flowers.
+After doing some research on the rules and laws (tree planting permits are a thing!) in your neighborhood, roll up your sleeves and get digging with your neighbors.
+Make good use of the unkempt patches of untended land around your streets by filling them with plants and flowers.
 This is a great community event where kids and adults alike can contribute.

 3. Partake in a community art project

 Another community project that would be popular among all age groups (children, teens, young adults, and elderly) is an art project.
 Public art can liven up entire streets, foster creativity in kids, and establish the current history of the neighborhood.

 Several cities have undertaken such projects, including Philadelphia’s restoration initiative Mural Arts Program, which turned the city into a street art mecca, and Denver’s Crush Walls, an annual festival that revives the street walls of the former industrial neighborhoods.

 4. Transform your porch

 Your home isn’t just a place for you to live in.
 It’s also a part of the neighborhood aesthetic, from your stoop to your porch.
 Make the space around your home more welcoming with just a few finishing touches.
 Plants, pots, and accessories can make a huge difference in the mood of the streets.